 Shalom everyone!
 The holiday of Purim, also known as “Lots,” is celebrated each year on the 14th day of the Twelve Month (Adar), and also on the 15th day of Adar in the city of Jerusalem, and other walled cities (“Shushan Purim”).
-During leap years on the Hebrew calendar, Purim is celebrated on the 14th day of the Thirteenth Month (Adar II); the 14th of the Twelfth Month (Adar I) is called “Purim Katan” (“Little Purim”).
+During leap years on the post-exilic modern “Hebrew” calendar, Purim is celebrated on the 14th day of Adar II; the 14th of the Twelfth Month (Adar I) is called “Purim Katan” (“Little Purim”).
 The holiday commemorates the deliverance of the Judeans from the evil plan devised by Haman, a royal vizier who plotted to have all the Judeans in the Persian Empire killed by royal decree.
 This event is recorded in the biblical Book of Esther (“Megillat Esther”).
 Please note that Purim is a post-Exilic holiday instituted by rabbinic ordinance; it is not one of the appointed times/festivals commanded by The Creator in the Torah.

 According to rabbinic tradition, the Book of Esther was written by its lead characters, Esther and Mordechai.
 Esther was a simple young Jewish woman in the Persian capital city of Shushan.
 She was an orphan who was adopted by her uncle Mordechai.
 At the behest of Mordechai, Esther joins the harem of the Persian king, Achashverosh (Ahasuerus/Xerxes I) after the king issues an empire-wide search for a new wife and queen, a position previously held by Queen Vashti who was ordered executed by the king for insubordination.
 Esther eventually wins the king’s favor and rises to become his wife and queen.
 Esther does not reveal to the king or to the Persian royal court that she is Judean.